Audrey Spillman – Neon Dream | Self Release

 There’s a lot going on here, with some immediately engaging rhythms, as the Cypriot trio launch into the opening “Tiritichtas”, a lively workout that fuses traditional elements with contemporary beats.
 Meaning ‘total darkness’ in Turkish, Pissourin appears to maintain the spirit of darkness through the night, while contradicting itself with one or two moments where the light shines through.
 With Demetris Yiasemides on trombone, Andys Skordis on guitars, percussion and loops and Antonis Antoniou on tzouras, synthesizers, electronics and stomp box, each of the three musicians also provide their voices over the course of these nine single word titles.
 The opening song appears to cover some ground, beginning with some pulsating beats, then almost psychedelic Cypriot melodies and by the end, sounding almost Quebecois in their energy-driven foot-stomping chorus.
 There’s a sense of different worlds colliding in these arrangements, something the trio has striven for since their formation a decade ago.
 We need look no further than “Alavrostishiótis” to find the album’s disparate elements.

-Tiritichtas is included in this week’s Vaults radio show.
+Tiritichtas is included on this week’s Northern Sky Vaults Radio Show.

 RB Morris – Going Back to the Sky | Singular Records